 You will help clients complete effective applications for Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) benefits.
 You will collect and analyze medical and other documentation related to the client’s claim for disability benefits.
 You will communicate with medical providers, social service agencies and the Social Security Administration on behalf of clients.
 You will document your activities for clients in our client database.
 You will receive training to help you conduct these activities, including training in Social Security disability benefits eligibility and procedures.
 You will receive support and supervision to enable you to conduct these volunteer activities.

-Volunteers will receive initial in house training and ongoing training as requested or needed.
+Volunteers will receive initial training and ongoing training as requested or needed.

 No subject matter experience or special legal skills required.